himanshu-patel-dev/LowLevelDesign/DesignPatterns/Singleton/README.md

 # Singleton Pattern

 **Classification**: Creational

 This pattern is used for creation of object.
 Infact Singleton enfore that class must have only one object.
-This provide global poiint of access.
+This provide global point of access.
 Also class is reponsible for its one intance.
 Also provide **lazy** instantiation is object is costly to instantiate or less likely to use.

 `object.__dict__`
 A dictionary or other mapping object used to store an object’s (writable) attributes.